 Bozeman, Montana is a vibrant and active university-oriented city steeped in culture and art.
-The fourth largest city in the state, Bozeman is home to Montana State University, the Museum of the Rockies and abundant opportunities for fine dining, entertainment venues and shopping opportunities.
-Yellowstone National Park is easily accessible via either the North entrance in Gardiner, or the West entrance in West Yellowstone.
-Bozeman is proud to maintain its vibrant downtown core that lends itself to the small-town feeling that couples nicely with an excellent complement of amenities typically found in larger cities.
+The fourth largest city in the state, Bozeman is home to Montana State University, the Museum of the Rockies, and abundant opportunities for fine dining, entertainment venues, and shopping opportunities.
+Yellowstone National Park is easily accessible via either the North entrance in Gardiner or the West entrance in West Yellowstone.
+Bozeman is proud to maintain the vibrant downtown core that lends itself to the small-town feeling that couples nicely with an excellent complement of amenities typically found in larger cities.

 Approximate distances to other Montana cities and attractions are as follows:

 The elevation of the Ranch ranges from 6,050 to 6,890 feet above sea level.

 The average annual precipitation is approximately 19 inches and the average growing season of the area is 96 to 112 days.
 Naturally, these numbers will vary annually.
 The surrounding mountains, diverse terrain, and elevation allow the weather to change rapidly.
 Snow has been monitored in every month of the year.

 The average high temperatures in June, July, and August range from 74° to 82° Fahrenheit.
 In December, January, and February, average high temperatures are between 33° and 39°.
 Summer average minimum temperatures range from 46° to 52°.
 Winter average minimum temperatures are typically between 14° and 18°.
 There is plenty of sunshine with an average of 187 sunny days throughout the year.